smyrman/blog/2020-06-test-with-expect/blog_gwt.md

 # Test-With-Expect: A BDD-style Go naming pattern

 _TL;DR: This article demonstrate how to write GWT-inspired tests in plain Go, and how to name them.
-Skip to the Go TWE heading to see the result._
+Skip to the Go TWE heading to see the result, or explore the [summary article](https://medium.com/@smyrman/test-with-expect-a-bdd-style-go-naming-pattern-1838f84a4128) on Medium_.

 [GWT][gwt], or "Given-When-Then", is a great naming convention for tests that comes from the [BDD][bdd], or "Behavior-Driven-Development" paradigm.
 It makes it easy to _plan_ tests as well as the _behavior_ of your feature before you start the detailed implementation.